denten-books/plain-text/2-device.md

 One expects Turing's seminal paper on computable numbers to contain a strictly technical discussion in the narrow field of number theory.
-Instead, we encounter also a number of excess features, which do not fit neatly into mathematics.
-The excess accounts for the perplexing, for some, undercurrent of cognitive theory always present in Turing's writing.
+Instead, we encounter also a number of surfeit features, which do not fit neatly into mathematics.
+These account for the perplexing, for some, undercurrent of cognitive theory always present in Turing's writing.
 His machines "think," they are "aware," and they "remember," where his humans "calculate" and "compute."
 The cognitive excess reflects the heritage of Wittgenstein's